sunpy/sunpy/doc/source/guide/data_types/maps.rst

 is a subclass of a numpy array so it has all of the same properties with the addition of an associated boolean array which holds the mask.

+.. the following is a good example which could be fixed and added later
 ..
 The following plot achieves the same goal as above but using a mask instead of clipping.

 ..    import sunpy.map